The Topology of Local Computing in Networks: Models and Definitions

-In their full generality, LCL tasks include tasks in which nodes have inputs, potentially of some restricted format.
-For instance, this is the case of the task consisting of reducing $c$-coloring to MIS in $C_n$, studied in the next section.
-Hence, in its full generality, an LCL task is described by a quadruple $(\m{L}_{in},\m{S}_{in}, \m{L}_{out},\m{S}_{out})$ where $\m{L}_{in}$ and $\m{L}_{out}$ are the input and output labels, respectively.
-The set of stars $\m{S}_{in}$ can often be simply viewed as a promise stating that every radius-1 star of the input graph $G$ belongs to~$\m{S}_{in}$, and the set $\m{S}_{out}$ is the target set of good radius-1 stars.
-LCL tasks also capture settings in which the legality of the output stars depends on the inputs.
-A typical example of such a setting is list-coloring where the output color of each node must belong to a list of colors given to this node as input. \ifnum \value{SHORTVER}=0{
+More generally, LCL tasks include tasks in which nodes have inputs, potentially of some restricted format.
+For instance, this is the case of the task consisting of reducing $c$-coloring to MIS in the $n$-node cycle $C_n$, studied in the next section.
+In this case, an LCL task is described by a quadruple $(\m{L}_{in},\m{S}_{in}, \m{L}_{out},\m{S}_{out})$ where $\m{L}_{in}$ and $\m{L}_{out}$ are the input and output labels, respectively.
+The set of stars $\m{S}_{in}$ can often be simply viewed as a promise stating that every star of the input graph $G$ belongs to~$\m{S}_{in}$, and the set $\m{S}_{out}$ is the target set of good stars.

-In fact, the framework of LCL tasks can be extended to balls of radius $r>1$, for capturing more problems, like $(\alpha,\beta)$-ruling set for large $\alpha$'s or $\beta$'s.
+In its full generality, the framework of LCL tasks can be extended by replacing stars by balls of radius $t>1$, for capturing more problems, like $(\alpha,\beta)$-ruling set for large $\alpha$'s or $\beta$'s.
 They can also be extended to non-regular graphs with bounded maximum degree~$d$.
-However, up to extending the set of labels, all such tasks can be reformulated in the context of radius $r=1$, and regular graphs~\cite{Brandt19}.
+However, up to extending the set of labels, all such tasks can be reformulated in the context of stars and regular graphs~\cite{Brandt19}.
 To get the intuition of why this is true, consider the task in which every node must compute a label in~$\{T,F\}$ such that every node labeled~$F$ has a node labeled~$T$ at distance at most~$k$, for some fixed $k\geq 1$.
-This task can indeed be described by stars.
-To see how, let $\m{L}=\{T,F_1,\dots,F_k\}$, where we interpret the index~$i$ of a label $F_i$ as an upper bound on the distance to a $T$-marked node.
-The good stars are defined as follows: a star whose center is labeled~$T$ is always good, and, for $i=1,\dots,k$, a star whose center is labeled~$F_i$ is good if there is a leaf with label in $\{T,F_1,\dots,F_{i-1}\}$. \\ }\else{ The framework of LCL tasks can be extended to balls of radius $r>1$, and assuming radius~1 is not restrictive. }\fi
+To describe this task by stars, let $\m{L}=\{T,F_1,\dots,F_k\}$, where we interpret the index~$i$ of a label $F_i$ as an upper bound on the distance to a $T$-marked node.
+The good stars are defined as follows: a star whose center is labeled~$T$ is always good, and, for $i=1,\dots,k$, a star whose center is labeled~$F_i$ is good if it has a leaf with label in $\{T,F_1,\dots,F_{i-1}\}$.